johngoddard/ObjectLearning/README.md

 # ObjLearning

-ObjLearning is module that let's you train lightweight machine learning regression and clustering models on the fly, using JavaScript syntax.
+ObjLearning is module that lets you train lightweight machine learning regression and clustering models on the fly, using JavaScript syntax.

 ## Usage